knolleary/node-red-workshop-photobooth/docs/part3/create-dashboard.md

      - Untick the 'Add newline to each payload' option
 4. Deploy the updates.

-Now when you take photo from the dashboard, it should get saved to a file.
+Now when you take photo from the dashboard, it will get saved to a file.